zzningxp/PointPillars-ROS/README.md

 I use [OpenPCDet](https://github.com/hova88/OpenPCDet) to train accelerated models within 250ms on TX1 (model: zz0808_256_e50).

+## Features

+It support 11/10 gather feature point-pillar models.
+11 gfeature model is trained by Nuscenes Data by OpenPCDet, which has 5 basic features.
+10 gfeature model is trained by Kitti Data by OpenPCDet, which has 4 basic features.

+However, the INPUT feature numbers of both dataset are 5.
+So, different models can deal with different input from rosbags.

 ## Update
 The post process of the original PointPillars_MultiHead_40FPS project, is **HARD CODED** some configuraion.

 1) Hard coded 10 heads in 6 groups, I change it to read from yaml.
 2) Hard coded feature_num of the pillar with 5, I change it to read from yaml (Kitti = 4, Nuscence = 5).
 3) Hard coded gather_feature_num with 11, I change it to feature_num + 6.